Exodouding/Gamesense-Script/README.md

 # Gamesense-Script
-Add download buttons for the latest CS2 &amp; CS:GO gamesense.pub/skeet.cc Loader
+Script that adds download buttons for the latest CS2 & CS:GO loader